thecloudenthusiast/cities-match-game/README.md

 CARD MATCHING GAME

-Description
+Description:
-A simple card flipping game where user memorizes the card in order to match the pairs.
+- A simple card flipping game where user memorizes the card in order to match the pairs.
 The player/user clicks the cards (which are images of famous cities) one at a time and try to match them.
 The cards disappear whenever a match is made until all the cards are matched- no blank image/card.

-Resources
+Resources:
 - Card matching game created with continuous deployment using AWS Code Pipeline and S3.
 - The code for the game is hosted in GitHub and an AWS S3 bucket was created with static web hosting enabled.
 - AWS Code Pipeline is then used to create a continuous deployment pipeline which automatically deploys the code whenever changes are made.

-Requirements
+Requirements:
 1. A GitHub account
 2. An AWS Account - Free tier is okay
 3. Files needed